 You cannot bracket AND use the 2 second timer.
 A terrible oversight from Sony that I hope is fixed with a firmware update.
 If you want to bracket without touching the camera (no self respecting landscape shooter would do otherwise) you'll have to use a remote timer.
 Don't go thinking you can just use the Sony camera remote app on your phone either, it's total crap and doesn't allow bracketing.
 Could Sony be more frustrating?

-You can download this pointless app and all of the other rather lame Sony camera apps here.
+You can download this app from the Sony Play store here.

 3 - The Battery Life of a Fruit Fly